Credit Card APR: How Do Interest Charges Apply to Your Balances?

 - Your credit score

-If you have excellent credit and apply for a low APR credit card when the Fed drops interest rates, you minimize interest charges.
+If you have excellent credit and apply for a low APR credit card when the Fed drops interest rates, you can minimize interest charges.
 Changes in circumstances may change your rates.

 IMPORTANT NOTE: Credit card APR can change!

 Of course, if the economy is weak and the Fed drops interest rates, it’s good for anyone carrying a balance.
 Your debt may be slightly easier to pay off.
 However, most credit card companies won’t lower your rates as quickly as they increased them after a Fed rate hike.